ejetaxeblevich/XMLParser/README.md

 A universal lua module that can be used to **READ** and **WRITE** .xml files **through scripts** of any modification inside the game.

 You can read the xml tree, get the values of its objects and use them in the game.
 In addition, there is, I don't know what, but a constructor that will allow you to create files, and then write/read trees and objects inside them.

+> The task of the lua-module is to somehow simplify the work of community members in creating modifications if it is difficult for them to implement something on their own.

 ### FEATURES
 - **Reading** - It's easy to learn previously unavailable information from game resources!